iomesh/docs/docs/stateful-applications/iomesh-for-cassandra.md

 kubectl apply -f cassandra-statefulset.yaml
 ```

-Iomesh Storage will create Persistent Volumes for each cassandra pod，whose file system is ext4, replica factor is 2 and thin provisioned.
+IOMesh Storage will create Persistent Volumes for each cassandra pod，whose file system is ext4, replica factor is 2 and thin provisioned.

 ## Operate Cassandra Data

-User can use the feature provided by Iomesh storage to perform operations such as expansion/snapshot/rollback/clone of the Persistent Volumes  where Cassandra data is located, see reference for details [application-operations](http://iomesh.com/docs/storage-usage/application-operations)
+User can use the feature provided by IOMesh storage to perform operations such as expansion/snapshot/rollback/clone of the Persistent Volumes  where Cassandra data is located, see reference for details [application-operations](http://iomesh.com/docs/storage-usage/application-operations)